 He attacked Mayor Malcolm Nichols and politicians who allowed crime to flourish.
 Liggett noted that many Cape Codders who helped the rum runners had Pilgrim fathers as ancestors.
 And he found ‘a certain grim humor’ in tracing the law that made those people into lawbreakers.

 The magazine sold out in Boston in one day despite efforts to ban it.

 In “Bawdy Boston,” Liggett tagged Oliver Garrett ‘The Million-Dollar Cop.’
-Though Garrett earned only $40 a week but owned a farm, a racing stable, a closet full of $150 suits and a Cadillac, a Marmon and a Chrysler.
-Liggett claimed he was a bagman for higher-ups who dumped him because they weren’t satisfied with their share of the spoils.
+Though Garrett earned only $40 a week he owned a farm, a racing stable, a closet full of $150 suits, a Cadillac, a Marmon and a Chrysler.
+Liggett called him a bagman for higher-ups who dumped him because they didn’t get a big enough share of the spoils.

 Garrett got out of prison in 1933 and tried a career as a nightclub master of ceremonies.
 It didn’t go well.
-He sued the city for his pension and was awarded $4,567 in 1952 – in exchange for a promise that he’d never sue the city again.
+He sued the city for his pension and eceived $4,567 in 1952 – in exchange for a promise that he’d never sue the city again.

 Oliver Garrett died Nov.
 14, 1979 in Yacolt, Wash.
 He is buried in Vancouver, Wash., with his wife Althea.

 With thanks to Drinking Boston by Stephanie Schorow and The Rascal King: The Life and Times of James Michael Curley by Jack Beatty.
 This story was updated in 2021.